Chris LeDoux: Illness and death

 In August 2000, LeDoux was diagnosed with primary sclerosing cholangitis, which required him to receive a liver transplant.
 Garth Brooks volunteered to donate part of his liver, but it was incompatible.
 An alternative donor was located, and LeDoux received a transplant on October 7, 2000.
 After his recovery, he released two additional albums.
-In November 2004, LeDoux was diagnosed with cholangiocarcinoma, for which he underwent radiation treatment until his death.
+In November 2004, LeDoux was diagnosed with bile duct cancer, for which he underwent radiation treatment until his death.

 LeDoux died of cancer on March 9, 2005, at age 56.
 His funeral was held on March 11.

 "Good Ride Cowboy" Sculpture in Kaycee, Wyoming.

 Tributes

 Shortly after his death, LeDoux was named as one of six former rodeo cowboys to be inducted into the ProRodeo Hall of Fame in Colorado Springs, Colorado, in 2005.
 He was the first person to be inducted in two categories, for his bareback riding and in the "notables" category "for his contributions to the sport through his music".

 In 2004, the Academy of Country Music awarded LeDoux their Cliffie Stone Pioneer Award during ceremonies.
 In 2005, Garth Brooks accepted the award on behalf of LeDoux's family.

 In late 2005, Brooks briefly emerged from retirement to record "Good Ride Cowboy" as a tribute to LeDoux.
 Brooks remarked:

 "I knew if I ever recorded any kind of tribute to Chris, it would have to be up-tempo, happy ... a song like him ... not some slow, mournful song.
 He wasn't like that.
 Chris was exactly as our heroes are supposed to be.
 He was a man's man.
 A good friend."

 Garth Brooks performed the song on the 39th Annual CMA Awards on November 15, 2005, live from Times Square in New York City.
 Later that evening, LeDoux was honored with the CMA Chairman's Award of Merit, presented by Kix Brooks of Brooks & Dunn, to LeDoux's family.

 Friends have also collaborated to produce an annual rodeo, art show, and concert in Casper, Wyoming to honor LeDoux's memory.
 The art show features sculpture and sketches that LeDoux completed for friends; none of his works were ever officially exhibited before his death.
 However, LeDoux did have two pieces of sculpture that won awards while he was alive; it was more than just a hobby.

 To mark the second anniversary of LeDoux's death, in April 2007, Capitol Records released six CDs featuring remastered versions of 12 of the albums he recorded between 1974 and 1993.